lsst/dp0-2_lsst_io/tutorials-examples/cmdline-custom-coadd.rst

   :width: 1500
   :alt: QuantumGraph diagram for custom coaddition

+Here are some pointers on interpreting the ``QuantumGraph`` visualization:

-Light gray rectangles with rounded corners represent data, whereas darker gray rectangles with sharp corners represent pipeline Tasks.
-The arrows connecting the data and Tasks illustrate the data processing flow.
-The data processing starts at the top, with the ``calexp`` calibrated single-exposure images (also known as Processed Visit Images; PVIs).
-The ``makeWarp`` Task is applied to generate reprojected "warp" images from the various input ``calexp`` images, and finally the ``assembleCoadd`` Task combines the warps into ``deepCoadd`` coadded products (light gray boxes along the bottom row).
+* Light gray rectangles with rounded corners represent data, whereas darker gray rectangles with sharp corners represent pipeline Tasks.

+* The arrows connecting the data and Tasks illustrate the data processing flow.

+* The data processing starts at the top, with the ``calexp`` calibrated single-exposure images (also known as Processed Visit Images; PVIs).

+* The ``makeWarp`` Task is applied to generate reprojected "warp" images from the various input ``calexp`` images, and finally the ``assembleCoadd`` Task combines the warps into ``deepCoadd`` coadded products (light gray boxes along the bottom row).

 **Optional:** Try running the following ``pipetask build`` command to generate the ``QuantumGraph`` visualization of the custom coadd processing: